AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-pipelines/ai-ml-data-pipeline-enrichment.md

 - [Troubleshooting](#troubleshooting)
 - [Helpful resources](#helpful-resources)

-## Intended use
+## Intended use {#intended-use}

-The sample notebooks in this repository provide a stylized example of training and scoring a propensity model to predict subscription conversions from AEP data.
+The sample notebooks in this repository provide a stylized **example of training and scoring a propensity model to predict subscription conversions from AEP data**.
 The first notebook will generate synthetic datasets in an AEP sandbox that will be used in subsequent notebooks to illustrate an end-to-end flow that includes:

 - Exploring and featurizing data from AEP
 - Making the prepared training data available in your machine learning environment (we use Databricks ML as an example, but you can modify the sample notebooks to use your own ML environment)